This post contains affiliate links. Please read our disclosure policy.

 - 2 cups gruyere cheese, shredded

-- 4 slices of thick, slightly stale bread
+- 4 slices bread, I use a slightly stale baguette

 Instructions